Defining SQL Queries

 Each can be called to alter the database, and returns the number of affected rows if available.

-When performing a modification of rows, or adding new rows, sometimes it is necessary to return values using the returning clause where available.
+When performing a modification of rows, or adding new rows, sometimes it is necessary to return values using the returning clause where available, as described above.

-When using SQLite this operator will return the id of the inserted row using `cur.lastrowid <https://docs.python.org/3/library/sqlite3.html#sqlite3.Cursor.lastrowid>`__.
+When using old versions of SQLite this special operator will return the id of the inserted row using `cur.lastrowid <https://docs.python.org/3/library/sqlite3.html#sqlite3.Cursor.lastrowid>`__.

 Executing this query in python will return the blogid of the inserted row.